radiodan/radiodan.github.io/help/index.md

 * logs are in ```/var/log/radiodan/*``` which is controlled by the files in ```/etc/supervisor/conf.d/``` directory
 * more on [architecture](help/architecture.html)
 * [full documentation](http://radiodan-client.readthedocs.org)
-* Buttons and dials are separate - seee below - and you may also want to check out the Radiodan PCB.
+* Buttons and dials are separate - see below - and you may also want to check out the Radiodan PCB.

 <h2 id="buttons">Buttons and dials</h2>